-Here’s a list of what you’ll be filing for Her Majesty’s Revenue & Customs (HMRC) broken down into 12-month, three-month and monthly deadlines.
+Here’s a list of what you’ll be filing for His Majesty’s Revenue & Customs (HMRC) broken down into 12-month, three-month and monthly deadlines.

 Confirmation statement – A legally required online form on HMRC’s website that asks you to confirm your company’s information.
 The statement must be filled in within 12 months of setting up your company.
 Statement costs £13 to submit online or £40 to submit by post.
 (Nov 2021)